-For most victims of cryptocurrency theft, recovery is framed as a binary: either the assets can be traced and seized in time, or they cannot.
+For most affected parties of cryptocurrency theft, the problem is framed as a binary: either the assets can be traced and seized in time, or they cannot.
 That framing is too narrow.
-It conflates two distinct questions that have different answers under US federal law: what can be recovered, and from whom.
+It conflates two distinct questions that have different answers under US federal law: what can be traced, and from whom.

-Recovery has, in practice, two layers.
-The first is the recovery of the underlying digital assets themselves — following the on-chain trail to a custodial off-ramp and freezing or seizing what remains.
+The problem has, in practice, two layers.
+The first is tracing the underlying digital assets themselves — following the on-chain trail to a custodial off-ramp and identifying what remains.
 This is the layer that most consumer-grade analytics tools, and most public discussion, focus on.
-The second layer is the recovery of damages from the actors responsible for the misappropriation — through civil action against identifiable counterparties, including custodians, intermediaries, and principals whose conduct enabled or constituted the loss.
+The second layer is the civil claim for damages against the actors responsible for the misappropriation — brought by counsel against identifiable counterparties, including custodians, intermediaries, and principals whose conduct enabled or constituted the loss.

-The federal civil-recovery framework operates primarily on the second layer.
-Where it applies, it does so in addition to, not in place of, asset recovery on the first.
+The civil-law framework operates primarily on the second layer.
+Where it applies, it does so in addition to, not in place of, asset tracing on the first.

 What the federal framework provides

-Several federal statutes establish private civil-recovery rights for persons injured by a pattern of conduct that the statute defines.
+Several federal statutes establish private civil-action rights for persons injured by a pattern of conduct that the statute defines.
 The relevant provisions vary by statute but commonly include three structural features:

-• Enhancement multipliers.
-Statutory provisions that scale recovery above the direct loss to reflect a legislative judgment that certain patterns of conduct should be deterred at a level greater than make-whole.
+- Enhancement provisions.
+Some statutes let a court award more than the direct loss, reflecting a legislative judgment that certain patterns of conduct should be deterred at a level greater than make-whole.
+Whether any such provision applies is for a court to decide, on a claim brought by counsel.

-• Attorney-fee shifting.
-Provisions that place the cost of bringing a successful action on the wrongdoer rather than on the victim, thereby insulating the recovery proceeds from the cost of pursuing them.
+- Attorney-fee shifting.
+Provisions that place the cost of bringing a successful action on the wrongdoer rather than on the affected party, thereby insulating the proceeds from the cost of pursuing them.

-Used together, and where the underlying conduct qualifies, these features change the economic shape of a recovery substantially — often in ways that are not available in state-court actions premised on contract or tort.
+Used together, and where the underlying conduct qualifies, these features change the economic shape of an outcome substantially — often in ways that are not available in state-court actions premised on contract or tort.

 The qualification gate

-Eligibility under the federal civil-recovery framework is fact-specific.
+Eligibility under the civil-law framework is fact-specific.
 The threshold questions typically include:

-• Cognizable injury.
-Whether the victims sustained an injury of the type the statute is designed to address, distinguished from injuries that are addressable only under state law.
+- Cognizable injury.
+Whether the affected parties sustained an injury of the type the statute is designed to address, distinguished from injuries that are addressable only under state law.

 The framework is not a magic key.
 It is a narrow gate.
 The matters that pass through it can produce outcomes that no state-court action would replicate; the matters that do not pass through it should not be forced into it.